 - Contact Impact Fire if you need additional help.
 We have nine offices and over 200 technicians throughout Texas, and are available to provide support.

 - Keep in mind that any repair calls will be “patched” for the time being and not fully repaired, so our technicians are available to help more businesses during this time.
 Full repairs can be performed in subsequent weeks.

 - All systems should be air tested before recharging once repairs are performed.

 The Impact Fire team is available for further explanation and planning, as necessary.
-We’re here to support you through this unprecedented time.
+We’re here to support you.